 Although there are plenty of variations on this traditional Mexican favorite, let me tell you – from California to Mexico this is the best guacamole recipe I’ve found.
 What you’ll love most about this authentic restaurant-style guacamole recipe is that with a few basic ingredients it can be easily replicated in your own kitchen.
 For additional Mexican flavor, add a sprinkling of Mexican Cojita cheese on top of the guacamole.
 If you have a Mexican market in your city, you can find Cojita cheese there.

-Serve this authentic Mexican guacamole with restaurant-style tortilla chips.
-If you’d like to make authentic tortilla chips at home, it’s quick and easy to do! simply slice a small stack of corn tortillas into 4 triangles and fry them in cooking oil over medium-high heat until crisp.
+Serve this authentic Mexican guacamole alongside authentic Mexican salsa and restaurant-style tortilla chips.
+If you’d like to make a fresh batch of tortilla chips at home, it’s quick and easy to do! simply slice a small stack of corn tortillas into 4 triangles and fry them in cooking oil over medium-high heat until crisp.
 Transfer cooked tortilla chips to a platter or cookie sheet lined with paper towels.
 Blot off excess oil.

 Here in California I love to serve guacamole in my authentic Mexican molcajete which originally belonged to my Grandma Mercie.
 Grandma used it often and it graced her long kitchen counter.
 I feel so lucky that this precious family heirloom was handed down to me.
 It has a special place in my heart and home.